Accessibility

 Blindness or Low Vision

-Tactile models are found in the visitor centers, and recent ranger-made videos have audio descriptions.
-All of our on-line publications are machine readable PDF (Portable Document Format) documents.
+Tactile models can be found in the visitor centers.
+Our online publications are machine readable PDF documents.
 We offer the park map in braille as well as an audio described version of the park map.

 Cognative

-Noise-free and quiet spaces are easy to find in the forests, campgrounds, or along the beaches.
+While there are no designated quiet rooms, noise-free and quiet spaces can be found in the forests, campgrounds, or along the beaches.
 The visitor centers have no public announcement systems, though the inside of the buildings are often are noisey, crowded and busy in summer.
 In the event of an emergency, the visitor center fire alarms are loud.
 If there is an earthquake or tsumani warning, staff will be very vocal when giving direct instructions and evacuation orders.

 Service Animals